MikeyMike007/Responsive-websites/README.md

 }
 ```

-Stretches the boxes to match the height of the tallest element in the container.
-The width will be exactly so that it fits its content of each box.
+stretches the boxes to match the height of the tallest element in the container. the width will be exactly so that it fits its content of each box.

 ![](999-img/2021-08-29-16-50-10.png)

 ##### `justify-content: center`

-Centers the elements in the container in the middle
+centers the elements in the container in the middle

 ```css
 .container {